ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    created which refers to an instance of this variable there are
 >    three components to this location: the context, the address
 >    space, and the offset into that address space.
 If the location
->    refers to a context dependant address space, the location is
+>    refers to a context dependent address space, the location is
 >    bound to the instance of that address space as if
 >    `DW_OP_push_object_location` were executed in the context of that
 >    variable's instance.
 The address space of that location is set as